 1. It’s ready in 20 minutes.

 No juggling pots and pans here.
-The pasta cooks right in the sauce, soaking up all that delicious flavor.
+The pasta cooks right in the sauce, soaking up all that delicious flavor.3.
+Family-friendly and kid-approved.

 It’s creamy, cheesy, and familiar—just better!
-The mini meatballs and fun pasta shape make it a guaranteed win for kids and adults alike.
+The mini meatballs and fun pasta shape make it a guaranteed win for kids and adults alike.4.
+Budget-friendly comfort food.

 Leftovers reheat beautifully, making this a great meal prep option for lunches or busy weeknights.